wrigjz/conservation_python/README.md

 #########################################################################################################################
 #
 This is an implimentation of the consurf system
-This code has been tested on Centos 7.x and Ubuntu 22.04
+This code has been tested on Centos 7.x and Ubuntu 22.04 as a standalone desktop and on a multi-core system under PBS

 Requirements:
 python3 with BioPython (such as anaconda), uniref90 db, HMMER, CD-Hit, Mapsci,